bobvantiel/bobvantiel.github.io/menu/contact.md

 ---
-layout: page
+layout: default
 title: Contact
 ---

-bobvantiel at gmail dot com
+You can contact me at bobvantiel at gmail dot com